III.A.1 Composition

 2. ensure that Faculty Council is informed of the activities of the Faculty Council committees and the Faculty Senate committee;

-3. request reports as it deems necessary from the committees of the Faculty Council and the committee of the Faculty Senate;
+3. request reports as it deems necessary from the Chairs of the Faculty Council committees and the committee of the Faculty Senate committee;

 4. initiate and assign items of new business to the Faculty Council and to the Faculty Council committees and the Faculty Senate committee;